ADAR102/Junkyard-Dog-Hud/README.md

 Custom Font on the menu and meters are from Guilty Gear Strive.

 Custom image replacing Team Fortress 2 above the menu.
-It shows Order-Sol face smirking at Sol Bad guy's sword from Xrd (Junkyard Dog).
+It shows Order-Sol face smirking at Sol Badguy's sword from Xrd (Junkyard Dog).

 Sol Badguy sprite from Guilty Gear XX series reacting to the player's health.
 <details><summary> Sol Badguy Sprite </summary>